 Families are to use the drop off lane on Blue Bonnet Blvd. for drop off and pick up only.
 Once your child is safely dropped off, please move your car to ensure that all families have space in the drop-off lane.
 Cars are not permitted to park at any place on the drop off lane during drop-off and pick-up times.
 Please observe all street signs.

 Bus Lane

 Braes Blvd. is reserved for HISD buses dropping off and picking up students.
+No student pickup or drop off on this side of the campus.

 Parking Lots